-Scale type unipolar one sex: Unipolar rating scales on the appropriateness of attributes for one sex (Pleck, Sonenstein, & Ku, 1994; Thompson & Pleck, 1986) usually refer each attribute to only one sex and do not systematically assess the attribute for both sexes.
+Scale type unipolar one sex: Unipolar rating scales on the appropriateness of attributes for one sex (Pleck, Sonenstein, & Ku, 1994; Thompson & Pleck, 1986) refer an attribute to only one sex and do not systematically assess the attribute for both sexes.
 For example, participants were asked how much they agree with the statement "It is essential for a guy to get respect from others" (Pleck et al., 1994).
 However, this question was only asked with regard to "guys."
 It remains unclear whether participants would expect the same behavior for women.
 High approval of this item might therefore not only measure traditional gender role attitudes but also a general appreciation of agentic behaviors such as assertiveness and reputation (agentic attitude).
-In fact, participants might even appreciate women who are more respect-seeking than men, i.e., they might have antitraditional gender role attitudes.
+In fact, participants might even appreciate women who are more respect seeking than men, i.e., they might have antitraditional gender role attitudes.
 Rejecting the item is ambiguous as well: it could mean that the respondent has either egalitarian or antitraditional gender role attitudes.

-Scale type unipolar comparison: Other instruments directly compare different attributes' appropriateness for men and for women within (at least some of) their items, e.g. "It bothers me more to see a woman who is pushy than a man who is pushy" (Kerr & Holden, 1996; other instruments with the same scale type: King & King, 1997; Krampen, 1979; Larsen & Long, 1988; Spence & Helmreich, 1997).
+Scale type unipolar comparison: Other items directly compare an attribute's appropriateness for men and for women, e.g. "It bothers me more to see a woman who is pushy than a man who is pushy" (Kerr & Holden, 1996; other instruments with the same scale type: King & King, 1997; Krampen, 1979; Larsen & Long, 1988; Spence & Helmreich, 1997).
 This strategy avoids confounding gender role attitudes with general agentic or communal attitudes.
 However, it is not possible to distinguish egalitarian from anti-traditional gender role attitudes in this scale type either.
 Participants who reject the item might be similarly bothered by men and women who are pushy, but they might also be bothered even more by men who are pushy than by women who are pushy.
 A further problem stemming from a direct comparison of men and women within the same item is that the aim of the measure is obvious.
-Therefore, participants are more influenced by their perception of relevant others' expectations of which gender role attitude is acceptable (social desirability, Chang, 1999; Jean & Reynolds, 1984).
+The effect is that participants can easily fake attitudes, e. g. they can show egalitarian attitudes when they perceive their peers to be liberal (Jean & Reynolds, 1984).

-Scale type unipolar equality: Other instruments use at least some of their items to directly ask for participants' attitudes towards gender equality (Kerr & Holden, 1996; King & King, 1997), e.g. "It is just as important to educate daughters as it is to educate sons" (Larsen & Long, 1988).
+Scale type unipolar equality: Other measures use at least some of their items to directly ask for participants' attitudes toward gender equality (Kerr & Holden, 1996; King & King, 1997), e.g. "It is just as important to educate daughters as it is to educate sons" (Larsen & Long, 1988).
 This scale type has the same problems as scale type unipolar comparison: participants who reject this item might have traditional gender role attitudes, favoring the education of sons compared to daughters, but they might also have antitraditional gender roles, favoring the education of daughters compared to sons.
 The same score can represent two different kinds of attitudes, which raises doubts as to the validity of this scale type.